 - Opportunities for ongoing financial support

-- Different account types, with additional resources for higher-tier accounts
+- Varying account types, with additional resources for higher-tier accounts

-- Not ideal for businesses with a limited amount of time to fundraise
+- Not ideal for businesses with a limited amount of time to raise funds

 - Access to accredited investors with more money to invest